 Outlining The California OTS’ 2021 Highway Safety Plan

-What Is the Highway Planning Process?
+What Is The Highway Planning Process?

 The California Office of Traffic Safety complies with an application for federal funds each year to apply to the state’s roads and highways to make them safer.
 The application is called the Highway Safety Plan.
-In the Highway Safety Plan, the Office of Traffic Safety will include its observations about the safety issues it has observed or has been reported to it over the past year and the office’s suggestions for fixing the issues.
+In the Highway Safety Plan, the Office of Traffic Safety will include its observations about the safety issues it has observed or has been reported to it over the past year, and the office’s suggestions for fixing the issues.

 The changes that the office suggests should be in line with the requirements for new grants set out by the California Vehicle Code 2900 and the 23 Code of Federal Regulations.
-The areas were addressed in the California Office of Traffic Safety 2021 Highway Safety Plan include:
+The areas addressed in the California Office of Traffic Safety 2021 Highway Safety Plan include:

-• Traffic records and roadway safety
+• Traffic records and roadway safety.

-• Aging road users
+• Aging road users.

-• Emergency medical services
+• Emergency medical services.

-• Alcohol-impaired services
+• Alcohol-impaired services.

-• Drug-impaired driving
+• Drug-impaired driving.

 • Distracted driving